-> The URL you passed to libcurl used a protocol that this libcurl does not support.
-The support might be a compile-time option that you didn't use, it can be a misspelled protocol string or just a protocol libcurl has no code for.
+The URL you passed to libcurl used a protocol that this libcurl does not support.
+The support might be a compile-time option that you did not use, it can be a misspelled protocol string or just a protocol libcurl has no code for.

-> Very early initialization code failed.
-This is likely to be an internal error or problem, or a resource problem where something fundamental couldn't get done at init time.
+Early initialization code failed.
+This is likely to be an internal error or problem, or a resource problem where something fundamental could not get done at init time.

-> The URL was not properly formatted.
+The URL was not properly formatted.

 A requested feature, protocol or option was not found built-in in this libcurl due to a build-time decision.
 This means that a feature or option was not enabled or explicitly disabled when libcurl was built and in order to get it to function you have to get a rebuilt libcurl.